Midohajhouj/VulnMachine/GoatseLinux/Walkthrough.md

 ### what just happen
-in a linux machines the /etc/passwd , /etc/shadow files it where the users and passwd are storred we use the webmin vuln in this module to execute a cat command to the path .
+in a linux machines the /etc/passwd , /etc/shadow files it where the users and passwd are stored. we use the webmin vuln in this module to execute a cat command to the given path .

-now lets crack this 4 hash
+### now lets crack this 4 hash

 ## first create a file named hash.txt put it on desktop and copy the hashs and use john the ripper